-Who this entry is for — Chapter 3 showed that many trend lines coexist on the same chart, one per cycle.
-Chapter 4 answers the question that follows: which of them is the right trigger?
-The "valid" one — and the definition is precise.
+Who this entry is for — Chapter 3 showed that several trend lines, one for each cycle, can coexist on the same chart.
+Chapter 4 addresses the resulting question: which line is the appropriate trigger?
+The “valid” one, defined by a specific criterion.

 Source: J. M. Hurst, The Profit Magic of Stock Transaction Timing, Prentice-Hall, 1970 — Chapter 4, Recognizing the “Valid Trend Line” (pp. 78–79).